 I've mentioned before (see eg. previous post) that some clinical psychologists, such as Peter Kinderman, want mental health services to become non-medical.
 There's even support from within psychiatry for such a position (see eg. another previous post).
 Although the motivation for such a change may largely be coming from a 'drop the disorder' argument, in the sense that it's thought to be wrong to regard mental health problems as 'illnesses', it is possible that a non-medical mental health service could actually encompass a range of different views about the nature of mental illness/ health problems.
 Its fundamental feature would rather be about managing mental health problems without medication.
 Such a service would provide real options for patients, alongside more medically based services to deal with medication and psychosomatic issues.

 There are plans to increase the number of people working in the psychological professions in NHS commissioned health care (see vision).
 Increasing the number of clinical psychologists makes sense, considering the difficulties in recruitment to other mental health professions at present.
-Clinical psychology has no difficulty with recruitment, and in fact could be made even more attractive, by its training being geared towards creating the new leaders in a non-medical mental health service.
+Clinical psychology has no difficulty with recruitment at trainee level, and in fact could be made even more attractive, by its training being geared towards creating the new leaders in a non-medical mental health service.

 I'm not undermining the importance of medication in treatment or the role of the doctor in mental health work, having been a doctor myself in my working life.
 I just think that a division between medical and non-medical mental health services may well make more sense than the current division between services for common versus severe mental health problems.